skn3/forme/README.md

 - Added `input.override(value)` this sets the forms value upon submit.
 Differs from `in

 ## Breaking changes in version 2.5.0
-- renamed `form.value(name)` to `form.getValue(name, unsafe)` and added an unsafe flag for reading without enforcing teh input exists.
+- renamed `form.value(name)` to `form.getValue(name, unsafe)` and added an unsafe flag for reading without enforcing the input exists.
 - renamed `form.value(name, value)` to `form.setValue(name, value)`

 ## New in version 2.4.3